puppetlabs/puppet-docs/source/pe/3.1/overview_whats_new.markdown

 ---
 layout: default
-title: "PE 3.0 » Overview » What's New"
+title: "PE 3.1 » Overview » What's New"
-subtitle: "New Features in PE 3.0"
+subtitle: "New Features in PE 3.1"
 canonical: "/pe/latest/overview_whats_new.html"
 ---

+### Version 3.1.0
+Puppet Enterprise version 3.1.0 is a feature and maintenance release.
+It adds new features, fixes bugs and addresses security issues.
+Specifically, the 3.1.0 release includes the following:

 ### Version 3.0.1
 Puppet Enterprise version 3.0.1 is a feature and maintenance release.
 It adds new features, fixes bugs and addresses security issues.
 Specifically, the 3.0.1 release includes the following: